-I can also be found as a contributor at a new project, www.thewealthfactor.org.
+I can also be found as a contributor to a new project, www.thewealthfactor.org.

 Bonus Side Jam: The Worm Farm

-This is a fairly new endeavor, so we’re just starting to get it off the ground.
-Since we were already into the plant selling business, it seemed like an easy transition to work a worm farm into the process.
+This is a relatively new endeavor, so we’re just starting to get it off the ground.
+However, since we were already into the plant selling business, it seemed like an easy transition to work a worm farm into the process.
 They can be beneficial to each other.

 If you are already composting, worms are a natural fit.
 The technical term is called “vermicomposting“.
-When worms assist in the composting process, they are adding nutrients to the end product.
+When worms assist in composting, they add nutrients to the end product.
 The compost can then be used as a super-healthy fertilizer for your plants.

 Another thing you can do is make worm tea (nope, not for sipping from grandma’s fine china — because that would be gross.)
-Worm tea is made from steeping worm castings (basically worm poo) in water to be used for fertilizing plants as well.
-Worm tea is also made from runoff of water used to keep the worm bin moist.
+Worm tea is made from steeping worm castings (basically worm poo) in water to be used for fertilizing plants.
+Worm tea is also made from water runoff used to keep the worm bin moist.

-Worms need to be kept moist and out of direct sunlight, because their skin is sensitive to light.
-Heat from the sun (or any direct light source) can dry them out and kill them.
+Worms need to be kept moist and out of direct sunlight because their skin is sensitive to light.
+The heat from the sun (or any direct light source) can dry them out and kill them.

 You’ll also need dirt and/or compost, shredded newspaper — some sort of material for them to live in.

-They basically eat anything — and I mean anything!
+They eat anything — and I mean anything!
 They’ve been known to dine on any organic matter — fruit and vegetable scraps, plants, grass, and leaves.
-There are also some things they don’t really care for — usually on the more acidic side, such as onions.
+Unfortunately, they also don’t care for some things — usually on the more acidic side, such as onions.

 However, if you have a bunch of food scraps, toss them all into a blender and feed them to the worms.
-The smaller the particle the quicker it is turned into castings and can be used in the garden.
+The smaller the particle, the quicker it is turned into castings and used in the garden.

 Is it gross touching the worms?!?
 (Sorry, that’s just me being squeamish!!)

-And my daughter definitely doesn’t mind getting her hands dirty!
+And my daughter doesn’t mind getting her hands dirty!